 Lalibela itself is a little bit of a dump.
 Its streets are littered with scraggly kids and too many people hanging around on the street not doing much at all other than trying to strike up conversations with tourists.
 It seems that the 350 Birr ($20) entrance fee to the churches doesn’t really trickle down to the villagers themselves.

 “Hello, money” – kids would approach with their palms up while flashing white, toothy grins.
 Some would make writing motions to indicate that they’d like you to give them a pen, or a notebook, or something, anything.

 I never felt threatened by these uncalled for attention.
 Just annoyed for not being able to walk alone in peace.
-Some days I could take it in strides, some days this constant noise gets me down.
+Some days I could take it in strides, on others the constant noise gets me down.
 That day in Lalibela was one of the latters.

 I’m pretty sure I heaved an audible sigh of relief when I finally boarded the plane to Gonder.